--h, help

-Show the help message and exit
+-h, help Show the help message and exit

-Print the version number and exit
+version Print the version number and exit

--v, verbose

-Print more verbose output
+-v, verbose Print more verbose output

-noverbose

-Disable verbose output
+noverbose Disable verbose output

--d, debug

-Print debugging output (set logging level to DEBUG instead of default WARNING level)
+-d, debug Print debugging output (set logging level to DEBUG instead of default WARNING level)

-nodebug

-Disable debugging output
+nodebug Disable debugging output

-use-syslog

-Use syslog for logging
+use-syslog Use syslog for logging

-nouse-syslog

-Disable the use of syslog for logging
+nouse-syslog Disable the use of syslog for logging

-syslog-log-facility SYSLOG\LOG\FACILITY

-syslog facility to receive log lines

-config-dir DIR

-Path to a config directory to pull \.conf files from.
-This file set is sorted, to provide a predictable parse order if individual options are over-ridden.
+- syslog-log-facility SYSLOG_LOG_FACILITY syslog facility to receive log lines - config-dir DIR Path to a config directory to pull .conf files from.
+This file set is sorted, to provide a predictable parse order if individual options are overridden.
 The set is parsed after the file(s) specified via previous config-file, arguments hence over-ridden options in the directory take precedence.
-This means that configuration from files in a specified config-dir will always take precedence over configuration from files specified by config-file, regardless to argument order.
+This means that configuration from files in a specified config-dir will always take precedence over configuration from files specified by config-file, regardless to argument order. - config-file PATH Path to a config file to use.

-config-file PATH

-Path to a config file to use.
 Multiple config files can be specified by using this flag multiple times, for example, config-file <file1> config-file <file2>.
-Values in latter files take precedence.

-log-config-append PATH log-config PATH

-The name of logging configuration file.
+Values in latter files take precedence. - log-config-append PATH log-config PATH The name of logging configuration file.
 It does not disable existing loggers, but just appends specified logging configuration to any other existing logging options.
 Please see the Python logging module documentation for details on logging configuration files.
-The log-config name for this option is deprecated.

-log-format FORMAT

-A logging.Formatter log message format string which may use any of the available logging.LogRecord attributes.
-Default: None log-date-format DATE\FORMAT log-file PATH, logfile PATH log-dir LOG\DIR, logdir LOG\DIR

-Format string for %(asctime)s in log records.
-Default: None

-(Optional) Name of log file to output to.
+The log-config name for this option is depcrecated. - log-format FORMAT A logging.Formatter log message format string which may use any of the available logging.LogRecord attributes.
+Default: None - log-date-format DATE_FORMAT Format string for %(asctime)s in log records.
+Default: None log-file PATH, logfile PATH (Optional) Name of log file to output to.
 If not set, logging will go to stdout.

-(Optional) The directory to keep log files in (will be prepended to log-file)
+log-dir LOG_DIR, logdir LOG_DIR (Optional) The directory to keep log files in (will be prepended to log-file)